Remian103/lolskin-price-tracker/backend/league_client_data_fetcher/README.md

 ## About
-A messy folder for files/instructions about deployment on the server where League Client and the update script runs.
+Utilities for league client data fetcher which depend on Windows environment and Azure Logic App.

 ### How to reformulate current image?
 Install